desain/owlbear-emanation/README.md

 interface RemoveAurasMessage {
     type: "REMOVE_AURAS";
     /**
-     *  Item IDs for character images that will receive auras.
+     *  Item IDs for character images that will have all auras removed.
      */
     sources: string[];
 }